 In "1969", Teal'c answers a query about the tattoo's symbolism with, "Slavery.
 To false gods."

-Video game review show X-Play bills itself as giving brutally honest reviews.
+X-Play: This Video Game review show bills itself as giving brutally honest reviews.

 Suikoden Tactics has Wendel, who asks Kyril why he didn't help out during the last war.
 When he tells her why (Heroic BSOD lasting three years), she calls him weak, then adds that at least he's strong now.